Neural equilibria for long-term prediction of nonlinear conservation laws: Shock Tube

 \subsubsection{Errors of the Polynomial for the Transonic Case}

-Quantitatively, after just seven time steps, we observed: $\Vert \mathbf{R}_{\alpha,\alpha}^{\mathrm{eq, poly}} - \mathbf{R}_{\alpha,\alpha}^{\mathrm{MB}}\Vert_{\Lp} \ge \bigoh (10^2)$ for $\alpha \in\{x, y\}$; see \cref{tab:error_in_R_moment}.
-This large discrepancy in the higher-order moments rendered a meaningful comparison between our model and the polynomial equilibrium approach infeasible, highlighting the challenges in maintaining stability for high-speed flows using polynomial's equilibrium.
-Moreover, it shows that the operator network in \cref{eq:levermore_closure_NN} plays a crucial role in the simulation.
+Quantitatively, by the seventh time step, we already observe: $\Vert \mathbf{R}_{\alpha,\alpha}^{\mathrm{eq, poly}} - \mathbf{R}_{\alpha,\alpha}^{\mathrm{MB}}\Vert_{\Lp} \ge \bigoh (10^2)$ for $\alpha \in\{x, y\}$; see \cref{tab:error_in_R_moment}.
+These rapidly growing higher-order moment errors make the polynomial comparison unusable in this regime and explain why the transonic rollout becomes unstable within roughly the first ten steps.
+This highlights the difficulty of maintaining stability for high-speed flows with the polynomial equilibrium and shows that the operator network in \cref{eq:levermore_closure_NN} plays a crucial role in the simulation.

 The comparison in \cref{tab:error_in_R_moment} is based on the initial snapshot of the simulation, indicating the model's ability to represent the correct distribution rather than its generalization capabilities.
 Unfortunately, an assessment at time-step 700 (in lattice units) is not possible due to the instability of the polynomial LB scheme.